 There’s still no guarantees, I know.
 But you’ll feel a lot more confident if you’ve spoke about the important things and have a better idea of where their head is at.

-There’s also signs that someone isn’t ready for something serious, so you can judge their actions against their words by reading this.
+There’s also signs that someone isn’t ready for something serious, and how you know if someone is being genuine.
+So you can judge their actions against their words.

 2) Understand What You Want Too